LukeSmithxyz/mutt-wizard/README.md

 - `isync` - downloads and syncs the mail. (required at install)
 - `msmtp` - sends the email.
 - `pass` - safely encrypts passwords (required at install)
-- `urlview` - outputs urls in mail to browser.

 There's a chance of errors if you use a slow-release distro like Ubuntu, Debian or Mint.
 If you get errors in `neomutt`, install the most recent version manually or manually remove the offending lines in the config in `/usr/share/mutt-wizard/mutt-wizard.muttrc`.